 ./NocStudio examples/example_cache1.txt -nogui

 The last command in the above example script is gen_ip.
 Once the command executes, a project directory called example_cache1/ is created which contains all the files and directories generated by NocStudio.
 The table below shows a list of key files related to the UVM sanity testbench.

+Files listed as “static” are identical across all NoCs, while those listed as “dynamic” are NoC-specific and therefore dynamically generated by NocStudio.